YehoanatnEzra/color-naming-evolution/README.md

      - **Human-Derived Language:** built from our crowdsourced survey data.
      - **Soft KMeans Language:** IB-inspired clustering encoder.
      - **Random Baseline Language:** uniform random assignment.
-     Confusion-matrix heatmaps and fitness curves for each are in `plots/`.

 2. **Lexicon-Size Sweep** - Measured fitness across lexica of size 2–20 for random, KMeans, and human-derived encoders.